chel-007/channel-ai/_posts/2020-06-28-image classification api in tensorflow.md

 print("Fifth most likely class:", number_to_class[index[5]], "-- Probability:", probabilities[0,index[5]])
 </code></pre>

-The above code evaluates our model using test set, saves the trained model in a .h5 format and also we are able to upload files for prediction by the files library from google colab.
-Then we finally converted the output numbers into words_class as it's easier to understand that way.
-Tha last bit of code enables us to do that.
+The above code evaluates our model using test set, saves the trained model in a .h5 format and also we are able to upload files for prediction by the files library from keras.
+Then we converted the output numbers into words_class as it's easier to understand that way.
+The last bit of code enables us to do that.

+After training the model and evaluating on the test set (x_test), I got an accuracy of 75%.
+This means that, our classifier would classify correctly only 75% of new unseen images we feed it.

 Test out different images to see how well the model you built classifies them.
-Now that we have saved our trained model, we can go ahead to build this inside a Simple web application.

-In the part 2 of this article, let's look at how to create an API from our model and implement that into a web-app. <a href="">Next Article: Building APIs from Machine Learning Models</a>
+In the part 2 of this article, let's look at how to Improve significantly our built model's accuracy by Introducing some new concepts that would prevent over-fitting and slow down convergence. <a href="">Next Article: Improving your Tensorflow Model with Dropouts and Batch Normalization</a>